 But most of us, if we’re honest, hope that we don’t have to be the one to bring up the sticky issue of religion.
 We’d rather do just about anything else.
 We don’t want to offend by sharing faith with others.
 We don’t know what to say.
 So we figure, “I’ll just quietly live out my faith through my actions, and that should be enough.”

-But then we’re reminded of Jesus’ words in the Great Commission: “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…teaching them to obey everything I have commanded you” (Matthew 28:19).
+But then we’re reminded of Jesus’ words in the Great Commission: “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19).

 These words weren’t just meant for the early Church.
 They are directed at us today.
 In his first homily, Pope Francis I said, “We can walk all we want, we can build many things, but if we don’t proclaim Jesus Christ, something is wrong.”

-In 1983, Pope John Paul the Great spoke of the pressing need for us to pass on the gift of faith in Christ.
+In 1983, St. Pope John Paul II spoke of the pressing need for us to pass on the gift of faith in Christ.
 In speaking of the New Evangelization, he said, “Entire groups of the baptized have lost a living sense of the faith, or even no longer consider themselves members of the Church, and live a life far removed from Christ and His Gospel.”

 What is the “new” evangelization?
 Sharing the Gospel with the people God places in our path.
 We can’t assume that just because someone attends Mass, or is a baptized Catholic, she experiences the transforming love of Christ.
 How many of us grew up in the Church, yet never heard the Gospel explained in a way that really resonated and impacted our lives in practical, relevant ways?

 Our churches have many, many people that are not experiencing all that God has for them.
 Will you reach out by sharing faith with others?
 Will you point them toward the resources that will help them to experience the life-changing power of a friendship with Christ?